The structure color blue-green is beautiful.

 Video of Common Kingfisher

-Introducing a video of the Common Kingfisher.
+Introducing a picture of Common Kingfisher.